Reference Twice: A Simple and Unified Baseline for Few-Shot Instance Segmentation: Method

-\textbf{2nd Reference for Query-Level Enhancement.} Inspired by previous findings, we add extra query-level enhancement during the episodic training.
-We first drop the support object queries with irrelevant information and only keep ones that contain instance-level category and spatial information of high quality.
+\textbf{Second Reference for Query-Level Enhancement.} Given the facts in (Sec.~\ref{sec:pre_know}), we add an extra query-level enhancement module to fully leverage the relevant classification and localization information of the support set.
+We first discard support object queries with irrelevant information and only keep ones that contain instance-level category and spatial information of high quality.
 The detailed process is shown in the bottom right of Fig.~\ref{fig:method}.
-Specifically, given query object queries $\boldsymbol{q}_Q \in \mathbb{R}^{Q \times D}$and support object queries $\boldsymbol{q}_S \in \mathbb{R}^{NKQ \times D}$, $\boldsymbol{Q}$ is the number of object queries per image, and $\boldsymbol{D}$ is the feature dimension, we first obtain the predicted masks corresponding to the support object queries.
-Then, the top $\boldsymbol{k}$ out of the $\boldsymbol{Q}$ object queries per image is selected according to the IoU of the predicted and ground truth masks.
-As proved by previous findings, we add extra query-level enhancement.
-In this way, we avoid huge computation costs and also obtain better relevant cues to improve performance.
-Then we use a multi-head cross-attention module to match the query and support object queries:
+Given query object queries ${q}_Q \in \mathbb{R}^{Q \times D}$ and support object queries ${q}_S \in \mathbb{R}^{NKQ \times D}$, $Q$ is the number of object queries per image, and $D$ is the feature dimension, we first obtain the predicted masks corresponding to the support object queries.
+Then, the top $k$ out of the $Q$ object queries per image are selected according to the IoU of the predicted and ground truth masks.
+As such, we avoid huge computation costs and also obtain better relevant cues to improve performance.
+We then use a multi-head cross-attention module to match the query and support object queries as follows: